 18. Under s 20 HSWA, you have the power to take a copy of documents required to be kept under any of the relevant statutory provisions or that are necessary for you to see for the purposes of your investigation.
-You should be aware that the defence may argue that, if such documents are relied upon in a prosecution, this infringes their right against self-incrimination.
-The basis of this argument is that, since the defendant was compelled to provide the copies, they have been compelled to incriminate themselves.5
+You should be aware that, if such documents are relied upon in a prosecution, this infringes their right against self-incrimination.
+The basis of this argument is that, since the defendant was compelled to provide the copies, they have been compelled to incriminate themselves.

 21. Evidence of the previous safety record of the defendant may be relevant to the offence and will be relevant to the penalty.
 You should therefore collect any relevant evidence of previous convictions and previous enforcement action, whether formal or informal, and ensure that steps have been taken before trial to allow its use, when admissible.

-22. Evidence of previous convictions will not usually be admissible as part of the prosecution case but may be in certain limited circumstances.
-For example, as 'similar fact evidence', to rebut evidence of lack of awareness of danger 7 or innocent mistake.
-8 Following the implementation of the Criminal Justice Act 2003, previous convictions may be adduced in evidence if an application is made to the court, and the court feels that the evidence is relevant to the case, and one of the circumstances mentioned in section 101 CJA applies.
+22. Evidence of previous convictions will not usually be admissible as part of the prosecution case but may be in certain limited circumstances, for example, as 'similar fact evidence', to rebut evidence of lack of awareness of danger or innocent mistake.
+In limited circumstances, previous convictions may be adduced in evidence as 'bad character evidence' if an application is made to the court, and the court feels that the evidence is relevant to the case, and one of the circumstances mentioned in section 101 Criminal Justice Act 2003applies.

-23. Where there have been letters or notices to the defendant previously, the inspector who has first-hand knowledge of these should prepare a statement describing that action 9.
-Where this is not practical, then the investigating inspector should produce the documents in their statementsstating "from HSE records I produce...
+23. Where there have been letters or notices to the defendant previously, the inspector who has first-hand knowledge of these should prepare a statement describing that action.
+Where this is not practical, then the investigating inspector should produce the documents in their statements stating "from HSE records I produce...
 The letters or Notices may be admissible at trial in accordance with CJA 2003 if the requirements of section 117 of that Act are complied with.